Meeting Room & Quiet Room Policy

 B. Additionally, a purpose of the Quiet Room is to provide the public with a quiet space within the library, especially during events, which attract large crowds, i.e. Summer Library Program performers, Early Release Days, and Storytimes.

-C. However, in keeping with the library's mission to offer opportunities for personal growth, learning, and enjoyment, the Mount Horeb Public Library Quiet Room and Kitchenette are available for use by community groups for educational, informational, or cultural meetings and programs when not scheduled for library purposes.
+C. In keeping with the library's mission to offer opportunities for personal growth, learning, and enjoyment, the Mount Horeb Public Library Quiet Room and Kitchenette are available for use by community groups for educational, informational, or cultural meetings and programs when not scheduled for library purposes.

 D. The Library Board subscribes to the tenets of the Library Bill of Rights, which states in part, "Libraries which make exhibit spaces and meeting rooms available to the public they serve should make such facilities available on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use."

-A. The Mount Horeb Public Library Quiet Room, located off the foyer, accommodates 12 people comfortably as a Quiet Room.
-This space includes a conference-style table arrangement, which comfortably seats eight, (2 tabletop reading-lamps) and four comfortable armchairs.
-The space also includes area rugs and floor lamps.
+A. Use of the Mount Horeb Public Library room as a Quiet Room, located off the foyer, accommodates 12 people comfortably.
+This space includes a conference style table arrangement.

-B. Mount Horeb Public Library Quiet Room as a Meeting Room accommodates about 20 people comfortably.
-There is a conference-style table arrangement that seats 10 people.
+Use of the Mount Horeb Public Library room as a Meeting Room accommodates about 20 people comfortably.
+There is a conference-style table arrangement that seats 12 people.
 There are additional chairs made available for casual seating around the table and the tables may be re-arranged depending on need and type of meeting.
-However, there is limited mobility with the four armchairs, reading lamps, and area rugs.
-Along with tables and chairs, the following items are available for use in this space: white board, TV/VCR and cart, slide projector, lectern, flip chart easel, and all other circulating library equipment, as available.
+However, there is limited mobility.
+Along with tables and chairs, the following items are available for use in this space: white board, slide projector, lectern, and all other circulating library equipment, as available.

-Non-library programs scheduled for the Quiet Room must fit within the Quiet Room's stated capacity.
+Non-library programs scheduled for the Meeting Room must fit within the Meeting Room’s stated capacity.
 Groups cannot overflow into the Library proper.
 Fire Code regulations for capacity apply to the space.

 The library does not rent the entire library to outside groups.

-C. The Mount Horeb Public Library Kitchenette, located off the Quiet Room is available to those who rent the room as a meeting room space.
+B. The Mount Horeb Public Library Kitchenette, located off the Quiet Room is available to those who rent the room as a meeting room space.
 It is locked and unavailable on a daily basis to users of the space as a Quiet Room.
 The Kitchenette has a refrigerator and stove.
 Plates, cups, glasses, tableware, and assorted Kitchenette and service utensils are available for use.
 All consumable products, including dishtowels, must be provided by the users.
 Users are responsible for washing, drying, and storing Kitchenette items before vacating the room.
 They will leave the Kitchenette area clean and orderly.
-Kitchenette procedures are posted above the sink.

 A. Help Desk staff will monitor Quiet Room use by recording names of those wishing to use the room.
 Because this is an unsupervised space, due to its location, the Help Desk staff will unlock the room and allow entry into the room, however, the doors will remain locked from the outside; only those individuals who have checked in with the Help Desk staff are authorized to use the room.